chef/chef-web-docs/chef_master/source/cookbook_repo.rst

 The ``cookbooks/`` directory is used to store the cookbooks that are used by the chef-client when configuring the various systems in the organization.
 This directory contains the cookbooks that are used to configure systems in the infrastructure.
 Each cookbook can be configured to contain cookbook-specific copyright, email, and license data.

-To configure cookbook-specific copyright, email, and license data, add the following to the knife.rb file in the chef-repo:
+To configure cookbook-specific copyright, email, and license data, add the following to the config.rb file in the chef-repo:

 .. code-block:: bash